This is my personal blog. The About page tells you who I am.

 If you’re in the UK and you don’t like something about this then you have the right to complain to the UK Information Commissioner’s Office.
 If you’re not in the UK, you can complain to your local supervisory authority.

 That’s it, basically.
+I last updated this on 11 October 2019.
 If you have questions or want to exercise your rights, send an email to privacy at hedders dot me.